Multipass Tutorial - macOS

 ltsInstance Running 192.168.64.3 Ubuntu 22.04 LTS

-We’ve now seen a few ways to create, customise, and delete an instance.
-Now let’s put those instances to work!
+You’ve now seen a few ways to create, customise, and delete an instance.
+It is time to put those instances to work!

 Put your instances to use